-\citet{Falle+1991} present their model in terms of the volume and pressure of the lobe, however, the surrounding shocked gas shell also receives a non-negligible fraction of the input energy from the central nucleus.
-We therefore express their equations in a more complete form considering both the lobe and shocked gas shell consistent with later work by \citet{Hardcastle+2018}, \citet{Turner+2020a} and \citet{Turner+2023}.
+\citet{Falle+1991} presented their model in terms of the volume and pressure of the lobe; however, the surrounding shocked gas shell also receives a non-negligible fraction of the input energy from the central nucleus.
+Therefore, we express their equations in a more complete form considering both the lobe and shocked gas shell consistent with later work by \mbox{\citet{Hardcastle+2018}}, \citet{Turner+2020a}, and \citet{Turner+2023}.
 These models assume that it is primarily the thermal pressure of the lobe plasma that drives the source expansion; this pressure is uniform throughout the lobes due to high internal sound speed.
-The first law of thermodynamics relates the jet kinetic energy input to the thermal pressure $p$ in the lobe and shell, and shocked gas volume $V_s$ \citep[see Equation 6 of][]{Alexander+2006}:
+The first law of thermodynamics relates the jet kinetic energy input to the thermal pressure $p$ in the lobe and shell, and shocked gas volume $V_s$ (see Equation (6) of \citep{Alexander+2006}):

 where $\Gamma_c$ is the adiabatic index of the shocked gas and lobe plasma ($\tfrac{5}{3}$ for a non-relativistic fluid), and $Q$ is the power injected into the shocked shell by the jet.
-This equation can be rewritten in terms of the pressure at the interface of the shocked shell and ambient medium (along the jet axis) using Equation \ref{pressratio}.
-That is,
+This equation can be rewritten in terms of the pressure at the interface of the shocked shell and ambient medium (along the jet axis) using Equation \eqref{pressratio}.
+That is:

 \citet{Falle+1991} showed that the shocked shell expands in a self-similar manner, leading to a constant scaling between the volume and cube of the jet length.
-That is,
+That is:

-where $R_s$ is the radius of the shocked gas shell along the jet axis, and $\kappa_3$ is a constant of proportionality. \citet{KA+1997}, and some subsequent authors \citep[e.g.][]{Alexander+2000}, modelled the lobe as cylindrical (see Figure \ref{fig:falle_dynamics}), with the major axis of the shocked gas shell being a factor of $A_s = 1/\sin \theta_j$ longer than the minor axis.
-The volume of the shocked shell is then
+where $R_s$ is the radius of the shocked gas shell along the jet axis and $\kappa_3$ is a constant of proportionality. \citet{KA+1997}, and some subsequent authors (e.g., \citep{Alexander+2000}), modelled the lobe as cylindrical (see Figure \ref{fig:falle_dynamics}), with the major axis of the shocked gas shell being a factor of $A_s = 1/\sin \theta_j$ longer than the minor axis.
+The volume of the shocked shell is then: